dexterlabora/node-red-nodegen/README.md

-# Node generator for Node-RED
+# Node generator for Node-RED - Forked

+## Generates the Meraki Dashboard API Node
+`node-red-contrib-meraki-dashboard-api`

 Node generator is a command line tool to generate Node-RED node modules from several various sources, including Open API document and function node's source.
 Using this tool, node developers can dramatically reduce their time to implement Node-RED node modules.